Full vs Queen Size "“ Which One Is Right For Your Space?

 After larger models became popular and were made into standard mattress sizes in the ’50s and ’60s, fewer couples opted for full-size mattresses and upgraded their mattresses to queens.
 As you start shopping, you might be wondering which one is the better fit for you and your space.

-Full-Size Mattress Dimensions A full-size mattress is the same length as a twin mattress at 75 inches long, but nearly double the width at 54 inches wide.
-This is why you’ll often hear a full referred to as a “double” when checking out models.
+A full-size mattress is the same length as a twin mattress at 75 inches long, but nearly double the width at 54 inches wide.
+This is why you’ll often hear a full referred to as a “double” when checking out bed models.
 This was the most common bed size for decades before marketing teams started pushing larger models on consumers.

 Queens are also ideal if you frequently have couples staying in your guest room for long stretches of time, as a full may start to feel too snug pretty quickly.